 - 1. Nonspendable This component consists of amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact. - 2.
 Restricted This component consists of amounts that have constraints placed on them either externally by third parties (bond creditors) or by law through constitutional provisions or enabling legislation.
 Enabling legislation authorizes the District to assess payment of resources (from external resource providers) and includes a legally enforceable requirement (compelled by external parties) that those resources be used only for the specific purposes stipulated in the legislation. - 3.
 Committed This component consists of amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the District.
-Those committed amounts cannot be used for any other purpose unless the District removes or changes the specified use by taking the same type of action (ordinance or resolution) it employed previously to commit those amounts.

-- 4. Assigned This component consists of amounts that are constrained by the District's intent to be used for specific purposes, but are neither restricted nor committed. - 5.
-Unassigned This component consists of amounts that have not been restricted, committed or assigned to specific purposes within the general fund.
+Those committed amounts cannot be used for any other purpose unless the District removes or changes the specified use by taking the same type of action (ordinance or resolution) it employed previously to commit those amounts. - 4.
+Assigned This component consists of amounts that are constrained by the District's intent to be used for specific purposes, but are neither restricted nor committed. - 5.
+Unassigned This component consists of amounts that have not been restricted, committed, or assigned to specific purposes within the general fund.

-The District has no restricted or committed fund balances as of December 31, 2022.
-As of December 31, 2022, the non-spendable fund balance amounted to \$55,635 and the assigned balance consisted of \$205,343 to be used for capital assets acquisitions.
+The District has no restricted or assigned fund balances as of December 31, 2024.
+As of December 31, 2024, the non-spendable fund balance amounted to \$76,643, the committed balance consisted of \$598,305 to be used for capital assets acquisitions and emergency events, and the unassigned fund balance amounted to \$2,097,282.